-In a community living situation, as found in the residence halls, it is necessary to impose certain standards for conduct and behavior to ensure that there is some order to the environment.
-Each resident living in the residence hall has certain rights they are entitled to.
+In a community living situation, it is necessary to impose certain standards for conduct and behavior to ensure order.
+Each resident living in the residence hall has certain rights to which they are entitled

 These rights are:

-- The right to free access to one’s room and suite facilities
+- The right to access to one’s room and suite facilities.

-- The right to complain and be heard
+- The right to voice concerns and be heard.

 Residents are expected to respond appropriately to the reasonable requests of other residents and Residence Life staff.
 Residents will respect the rights of other residents, and each resident is responsible and held accountable for his or her behavior, as well as for the behavior of his/her guest(s).